PlanoraTech/backend/README.md

 npx prisma db push
 ```

-### Run the seeder to fill up the database with random data
+### Run the seeder to fill up the database with data
 ```
-npx prisma db seed
+npm run seed
 ```